PeterRusznak/hashnode/ckl6cbhil08emxws11o0b4n7k.md

 ```

 Create a new Component and name it `components/CustomerHook.js`.
-This will call CustomerService and display the response in a table format.
+Since we are using the new **function-based React**, this component is not a class but a **function** and will serve as the home of two hooks: `useState` and `useEffect`.
+The purpose of this component is to call CustomerService and display the response in a table format.
 Fill it with the followings:
 ```
 import React, { useState, useEffect } from 'react';
 import CustomerService from '../services/CustomerService';